 Hello.
 My name is Elyn Zimmerman.
-I am a Nutritionist who has spent the greater part of the last twenty-five plus years serving in many diverse community and clinical settings, both observing the massive changes in our food culture and speaking with thousands of individuals about the intimate art of eating in response to the personal and cultural milieu.
+I am a Nutritionist and Community Health Education Specialist who spent close to thirty years serving in many diverse community and clinical settings, both observing the massive changes in our food culture and speaking with thousands of individuals about the intimate art of eating in response to the personal and cultural milieu.

 A few years ago I shifted over to doing program development work related to nutrition education; and food access and affordability at the state and national level, respectively.
 I am a perpetual student of the multi-layered science of nutrition and community health issues, thinking about big issues and hoping to contribute small efforts.

 Having worked in a Community Health Center, a university-based Medical Center, Ob/Gyn practices, WIC programs, and on a college campus, the good fortune has been mine to have served people from all over the world and from many different life paths.
 Each of them has informed how and what I think about approaches to nutritional and health care on both the individual and societal level.
 And, this inspires what I write about.

 I am sympathetic and sensitive to the vagaries of how and why we eat; and, I honor the personal experience in a world of generalities.
 I’ve heard the pain of women, men, and children who hate their bodies and listened to the self-berating that often accompanies the simple joy of loving food.
 I’ve witnessed the confusion and fear that now accompanies the necessary act of keeping ourselves nourished in order to live.